Xyr0za/BooleanML/README.md

 # BooleanML
 "Framework" for Neural Network creation.
 Uses tensorflow and keras to create models from csv files to predicct boolean values.
 Can predict in batches and / or from an array.
 Keras models can be saved as a ".keras" file and loaded in to the python script from a directory.
+Predicts boolean True or False values directly from CSV files

 ## Libraries
 ~ Tensor Flow